TAAL-GmbH/taal-client/README.md

 curl --location --request GET 'http://localhost:9500/api/v1/transactions/?hours_back=24'
 ```

-If the `hours_back` parameter is not set then the whole transaction history will be returned.
+If the `hours_back` parameter is not set, then the whole transaction history will be returned.

 ## Before usage (MacOS / Linux version)